-Throughout his legislative career, Representative Gutierrez has seen several of his proposals become law such as the creation of an Urban Bank for the City of San Antonio, HemisFair Park and measures to protect and support of military bases.
+Throughout his legislative career, Senator Gutierrez has seen several of his proposals become law such as the creation of an Urban Bank for the City of San Antonio, Hemisfair Park and measures to protect and support of military bases.

 During his tenure on the San Antonio City Council, he was a driving force behind the effort to establish Texas A&M University at San Antonio, the city’s second top-tier public university, and helped secure federal resources to fund the San Antonio River project without increasing the tax burden on middle-class families and small businesses.
 He was also praised for his contribution in landing the Toyota auto manufacturing plant, leading to thousands of new jobs and millions of dollars in new economic resources for the city.
 In addition, Gutierrez provided the leadership in developing the first library on the south side in more than thirty-one years – the Mission Branch Library.